-In order to complete the Post-Master's program, students must demonstrate a professional presentation and aptitude and an ability to integrate theory and practice by successfully completing a six-credit supervised internship sequence.
+In order to complete the Master's program, students must complete three tiers of coursework (Foundations, Skills and Professionalism), demonstrate a professional presentation and aptitude and an ability to integrate theory and practice by successfully completing a supervised practicum experience, followed by an internship sequence.

-The academic capstone of the program is a two-part comprehensive exam in the form of a case study supported by peer-reviewed research.
-The case study provides students with the opportunity to fully integrate counseling and art therapy perspectives and practice through class presentation and comprehensive exam paper.
-In general, students should be able to demonstrate the following in the comprehensive exam:
+The Academic Capstone of the program is a comprehensive examination in the form of a case study supported by peer-reviewed research.
+The case study provides students with the opportunity to fully integrate clinical mental health counseling with art therapy concentration perspectives into practice.
+Students should be able to demonstrate the following competencies on the comprehensive exam:

-- An understanding of the fundamental principles of art therapy practice, including diagnosis, assessment, evidence-based treatment, individual and group process, human development, psychopathology, the role of culture, gender, family, spirituality, and the biopsychosocial bases of behavior, etc. - · An understanding of how the creative process and visual arts promote wellness, healing and therapeutic change - · An understanding of appropriate use of art-based assessments, interventions and media as applicable to the treatment process - A recognition of how client imagery, symbolism and metaphor communicate thoughts and feelings, challenges and strengths and support growth and well-being - An understanding of art therapy research, including experimental, quasiexperimental, and non-experimental designs, particularly as they pertain to treatment of mental/emotional disorders - · An ability to write clearly about assessment and treatment and to communicate concerns effectively
+- A scholar practitioner approach to the fundamental principles of clinical mental health counseling in practice, including ethics, diagnosis, assessment, clinical treatment approaches, individual and group processes, human development, psychopathology, and the role of culture, family, career and lifestyle; - A recognition of how the creativity promotes wellness, healing and therapeutic change.
+A recognition of how client imagery, symbolism and metaphor communicate thoughts and feelings, challenges and strengths and support growth and well-being; - An understanding of appropriate use of clinical mental health counseling and art-based assessments, interventions and processes as applicable to the treatment process and treatment planning; - Development of professional dispositions congruent with the profession. - Application of research as a scholar practitioner. - An ability to write clearly and to communicate effectively